ACRCelerate: Colorectal Cancer Stratified Medicine Network

 CRC presents an opportunity for precision medicine as it is common, has known and established driver molecular pathways and pre-treatment molecular stratification is achievable.

 ACRCelerate brings together a European-wide consortium of researchers at the forefront of CRC research.
-Researchers Prof Fiona Powrie and Dr Simon Leedham lead the work from Oxford, collaborating with researchers across the UK, Italy and Spain.
+Researchers Prof Simon Leedham and Prof Tim Maughan lead the work from Oxford, collaborating with researchers across the UK, Italy and Spain.

 The overall aim of the consortium is to generate robust and reproducible preclinical data to de-risk future clinical trials based on patient stratification.
 This will be achieved through: